 Syntax execUserCoreConnect

-For use with The C-SPY CMSIS-DAP driver

-The C-SPY I-jet/JTAGjet driver

-The C-SPY TI MSP-FET driver

-The C-SPY TI Stellaris driver

-The C-SPY TI XDS driver
+The C-SPY TI MSP-FET driver The C-SPY TI Stellaris driver The C-SPY TI XDS driver useful for unlocking/erasing a secured device.

-Called immediately when connection with the probe is established.
+Description Called immediately when connection with the probe is established.

 Implement this macro to perform actions before connecting the CPU.
-This macro is useful for unlocking/erasing a secured device.
+This macro is